ShaneMcKeon/lncd_dataclub/README.md

 **A repository for the Laboratory of Neurocognitive Development's code review and data club!**

 This is a central location for presentations given as part of our data club series (data_club) or code + files shared and reviewed as part of our biweekly code review (code_review).
+For data club materials: Please create a new directory titled <topic>_<date>_<initials> in the most relevant folder in data_club, and put your materials there.
+For example: data_club/neuroimaging_methods/myelinimaging_sept2024_vjs
+For code review: ?

 ## Getting started with the repo